-This dog had become a symbol of loyalty to its owner, the Professor Ueno when he continued to return to the same spot he had met him every day once the professor had died.
-His statue was melted down for the war.
+This dog had become a symbol of loyalty to its owner, Professor Ueno, when he continued to return to the same spot he had met him every day, after the professor had died.
+The statue of Hachiko was melted down for metal for the war effort.

-However, a new one replaced the original once the distinct lack of a certain bronze Akita Inu was too much to bear.
+However, after World War 2 was over, a new statue replaced the original one, after the distinct lack of the original bronze Akita Inu was too much to bear for the locals.

-The first dog imported to the U.S. was In 1937 and owned by Helen Keller.
-World War 2 had a devastating effect on the breed which became almost extinct.
+The first dog imported to the U.S. was owned by Helen Keller, in 1937, after her visit to Japan.
+World War 2 had a devastating effect on the breed, which became almost extinct.

 It was after World War 2 that the now excluded physical types of Akita Inu were brought back to the US alongside those of the accepted colors.